shimonpi/AppliedCFD_Tutorials/Tutorial_2/Tutorial_2_3/README.md

 - Topology checks: Confirms connectivity and boundary definitions.
 - Additional quality checks: Checks for non-positive volumes and other potential issues.

 Review the output to ensure there are no critical errors.
 Address any warnings or errors related to mesh quality before proceeding.
-Important aspects to check include:

 Start the simulation using the "foamRun" command: